zoonomen-APP/Lichen_analysis/Herbarium_Specimen_Geographic_Boundary_Violations.md

-# Lichen Herbarium Specimen Geographic Boundary Validation
+# Lichen Herbarium Specimen Geographic Boundary Validation by herbarium and by collector

 ## Overview